-Pioneers in Pictorial Journalism: Evangelicals & the Role of Images in Humanitarianism
+Pioneers in Pictorial Journalism: Evangelicals and the Role of Images in Humanitarianism

-Several weeks before Julian Hawthorne set sail for India, the New-York based Christian Herald printed a letter from correspondent Benjamin Aitken describing the “appalling destitution” he had witnessed as he travelled through the famine-districts at the behest of the periodical’s proprietor.
+Several weeks before Julian Hawthorne set sail for India, the New York–based Christian Herald printed a letter from correspondent Benjamin Aitken describing the “appalling destitution” he had witnessed as he traveled through the famine districts at the behest of the periodical’s proprietor.
 Accompanying Aitken’s report were “photographs taken by his order on the spot specially for The Christian Herald.”
-The two pictures of “starving natives” were, the editor claimed, “the first authentic photographs of the suffering people that have ever been published” [Fig. 1.1].
-Similar images of the horrors unfolding throughout the subcontinent appeared in almost every succeeding issue for the next few months alongside impassioned appeals for financial contributions to The Christian Herald India Relief Fund.
-These vivid pictures of “appalling figures” whose “shocking ghastliness” told the “pathetic story of [their] urgent need” for succor from “the Christian people of America,” the paper’s publishers proposed, would induce readers to open their “hearts … hands … purses … and granaries” to “feed the hungry, to send or carry aid to the sick, and to spread the Gospel message everywhere.”
+The two pictures of “starving natives” were, the editor claimed, “the first authentic photographs of the suffering people that have ever been published” (Figure 1.1).
+Similar images of the horrors unfolding throughout the subcontinent appeared in almost every succeeding issue for the next few months alongside impassioned appeals for financial contributions to the Christian Herald India Relief Fund.
+These vivid pictures of “appalling figures” whose “shocking ghastliness” told the “pathetic story of [their] urgent need” for succor from “the Christian people of America,” the paper’s publishers proposed, would induce readers to open their “hearts . . . hands . . . purses . . . and granaries” to “feed the hungry, to send or carry aid to the sick, and to spread the Gospel message everywhere.”

 Fig. 1.1 Here